UdayaGiri-123/Python/README.md

 ##### 2. Global variables
 Variables defined outside of method or block are global variables and they can be used anywhere throughout the program.

+## # Functions:

+Importance of using functions in code
+##### 1. Reusability
+  When we define a function using 'def' keyword, it can be used anywhere in the code.
+  Example : addition method once defined can be called multiple times def addition():
+    add =  num1+num2
+    print(add)
+##### 2. Readability
+   When we define functions, it gives a structured format for our code reducing clumsyness.
+##### 3. Debugging
+   It is also easier to debug the code
+DRY - Don't repeat yourself